Share this post:

 Even though it may not figure among the highest-paying insurance jobs due to the commission-based scheme and its variable payment, being an insurance sales rep will lead you to really substantial earnings if you’re proficient in sales.
 In this role, you’ll be mainly responsible for reviewing insurance needs and offering coverages based on your client’s assets and budgets.

 Getting a sales position also works as an alternative to making a career change or shifting to a different industry.
-When you aim to land a high-paying tech job, roles with commissioned-based payments can lead to substantial earnings, especially when you work on software implementation for companies or specific clients.
+When you aim to land a high-paying tech job, roles with commission-based payments can lead to substantial earnings, especially when you work on software implementation for companies or specific clients.

 As a software sales rep, you’ll have to work closely with a client list to understand their software needs better so you can adequately offer one of your suites as a solution.
 Keep in mind that a good salesperson knows their product, so you’ll need thorough and detailed training in the programs you’ll be offering.

 If you’re more proficient with business-to-business sales, the manufacturing industry is another excellent choice for your career path.
 This commission job is mostly about getting other companies, usually retailers, to purchase something your company produces.
-Therefore, any former experience or contacts in the manufacturing industry will quickly set up for success.
+Therefore, any former experience or contacts in the manufacturing industry will quickly set you up for success.

-The commissions for these roles are very straightforward too.
+The commissions for these roles are very straightforward, too.
 Since the sales of these roles are more on the value of the deals or partnerships you make with retailers, your pay will rely on the percentage your company offers you out of every contract achieved.

 Although this is not the average sales rep role, the travel agent position is commission-based.
-Vendors often use bonuses to motivate travel agents to include their properties, services, and other add-ons on their sell packages.
+Vendors often use bonuses to motivate travel agents to include their properties, services, and other add-ons in their sell packages.
 If you don’t feel comfortable about cold calling and building a client base, this commission job will be more attractive since customers are more used to coming to you looking for travel options.

-If you’re more oriented to the marketing industry, you can make a living selling ad spaces to companies, such as billboards, radio and magazine ads, or television commercials.
-This role will also allow you to use your creative skills as you’ll also assist with creating advertisement copy and ad designs.
+If you’re more oriented to the marketing industry, you can make a living selling ad spaces to companies, such as billboards, radio, and magazine ads, or television commercials.
+This role will also allow you to use your creative skills, as you’ll also assist with creating advertisement copy and ad designs.

 You can try the digital marketing sales alternative if you’re more related to the technological landscape.
 Your core task will remain similar, with the difference being that the ads and services you’ll sell will be for digital businesses.